paulrobello/parllama/README.md

 * Use a slash command to add an image and a prompt "/add.image PATH_TO_IMAGE describe whats happening in this image".
 It will take a few seconds for Ollama to load the model.
 After which the LLMs answer will stream in.
 * Towards the very top of the app you will see what model is loaded and what percent of it is loaded into the GPU / CPU.
 If a model cant be loaded 100% on the GPU it will run slower.
 * Type "/help" or "/?" to see what other slash commands are available.

+## Quick start OpenAI provider chat workflow
+* Start parllama.
+* Select the "Options" tab.
+* Locate the AI provider you want to use the "Providers" section and enter your API key and base url if needed.
+* You may need to restart parllama for some providers to fully take effect.
+* Select the "Chat" tab
+* If the "Session Config" panel on the right is not visible press `^p`
+* Any providers that have don't need an API key or that do have an API key set should be selectable.
+* Once a provider is selected available models should be loaded and selectable.
+* Adjust any other session settings like Temperature.
+* Click the message entry text box and converse with the LLM.
+* Type "/help" or "/?" to see what slash commands are available.

 ## LlamaCPP support
 Parllama supports LlamaCPP running OpenAI server mode.
 Parllama will use the default base_url of http://127.0.0.1:8080.
 This can be configured on the Options tab.